Two people walking and talking on the street.

 • What help can I get straight away?

-• Can you recommend any local charities that help young people?
+• Can you recommend any local charities or groups that help young people?

 • Who do I call if I have a mental health emergency?
 Is there a 24-hour phone number?